-Microphones, microphones, microphones and more microphones.
-They’re like camera lenses except there are more inexpensive “quality” mics on the market for those operating on small budgets.
+Microphones are to musicians what camera lenses are to photographers.
+The only difference is, there are more inexpensive “quality” mics on the market for those operating on small budgets than there are for photographers.

 Studio Projects B3 (large diaphragm condenser)